Shirin of Bavand

-Shirin of Bavand or Om-e Rostam (means mother of Rostam) was the first female monarch of Iran after muslim conquest of Persia.
+Shirin of Bavand or Om-e Rostam (meaning mother of Rostam) was the first female monarch of Iran after the Muslim conquest of Persia.
 She was ruling Rey, Iran, Mazandaran Province, Gilan Province, Hamadan and Isfahan.

 When Mahmud of Ghazni sent an ambassador to her to ask her to surrender, she answered:

-Her smart answer change Mahmud's decision for attack and he didn't attack Rey till end of his life.
+Her smart answer changed Mahmud's decision for the attack and he did not attack Rey util the end of his life.

-She died in age of 80.
+She died at the age of 80.